 Why have I become allergic?

-Human immune system is very much like our sensory system – it receives an input from the environment, processes it and sends an adaptive response.
-Its primary task is, as mentioned above, to recognize foreign organisms like bacteria and parasites in order to neutralize the possible infection and prevent a disease from further spreading by disposing of ill or malfunctional internal cells.
-This is done through a process in which millions of antibodies are produced to play a role of recognition agents that provoke an immune response.
-After these antibodies become activated through interaction process with an unknown organism, they are mass produced by immune cells and circulate our body in order to form an immunological ‘belt’.
-Vaccinations work on the same principle, as weakened components of microbes which cause a certain disease allow the body to make itself ready for launching a big immune response when the problem-causing microbe is faced in the future.
+The human immune system is very much like our sensory system – it receives input from the environment, processes it and sends an adaptive response.
+Its primary task is, as mentioned above, to recognize foreign organisms like bacteria and parasites in order to neutralize the possible infection and prevent a disease from further spreading by disposing of ill or malfunctioning internal cells.
+This is done through a process in which millions of antibodies are produced to play the role of recognition agents that provoke an immune response.
+After these antibodies become activated through an interactive process with an unknown organism, they are mass-produced by immune cells and circulate our body in order to form an immunological ‘belt’.
+Vaccinations work on the same principle, as weakened components of microbes which cause a certain disease to allow the body to make itself ready for launching a big immune response when the problem-causing microbe is faced in the future.